MrMoonKr/Blender-Scripting-with-Python/README.md

 ## Releases

-Release v1.0 corresponds to the code in the published book, without corrections or updates.
+Release v1.0 corresponds to the code and figures in the published book, without corrections or updates.

 ## Contributions